 Critics of the time were resentful of Carter's remorseless character, but modern viewers are smart enough know he's not a role model!

-If you've seen the new trailer for Guy Ritchie's upcoming Operation Fortune: Ruse de Guerre, you'll notice Hugh Grant's character seems a little familiar if you go back and watch The Gentlemen.
+If you've seen Guy Ritchie's 2023 spy film Operation Fortune: Ruse de Guerre, you'll notice that Hugh Grant's character seems a little familiar if you go back and watch The Gentlemen.

 2. Snatch (2000)

 Starring Jason Statham, Brad Pitt, Stephen Graham

 Back in 2000, Brad Pitt appeared—unexpectedly—as a Hollywood star caught in the British gangster world in Snatch.